 It’s a special experience for a professor to see which lessons have stuck with students over many years of teaching.

-When Associate Professor of Psychology David A. Reuman retired following the end of the spring 2021 semester, his daughter Lillian Reuman surprised him with a book called Professor Reuman’s Lasting Lessons.
+After Associate Professor of Psychology David A. Reuman finished teaching his last class at Trinity in the spring 2021 semester, his daughter Lillian Reuman surprised him with a book called Professor Reuman’s Lasting Lessons.
 The compilation of reflections and notes included 40 written contributions from David’s former students, colleagues, family members, and students he hosted in years past.
+David Reuman will officially retire from Trinity in June 2022.

 “It was a wonderful thing,” David said.
 “There was a part of me that was totally surprised, but there was another part of me that knew this was a tribute to how great of a person Lillian is.”